 On top, some parts can remain undercooked, and the other parts end with dryness.
 When you’re assured, the smoker is hot enough to start smoking, then switch on indirect heat.

-Start smoking with a low temperature between 225°-275°F. Low temperature and slow smoking allow you to get a well smokey flavor in your chicken.
+Start smoking with a low temperature between 225°-275°F. Low and slow smoking allows you to get a well smokey flavor in your chicken.

 But of course, between this temperature, chicken skin can’t be crispy.
 Besides, you can’t start smoking at a high temperature because it’ll burn your chicken before it is adequately cooked.

 Wait, don’t think about setting up the temperature; you can sit in peace because you’ve controlled the heat depending on the chicken.